usamabhatti3492/Home-SOC-Lab/incident-report.md

 One additional data point worth noting: during the attack, Hydra's own output flagged one attempt (password "Spring2017") as a possible valid credential with the account "not active for remote desktop."
-This was manually verified by attempting to log in with that password directly - the login failed, confirming this was a false positive from Hydra's experimental RDP module rather than an actual valid credential.
+This was manually verified by attempting to log in with that password directly, the login failed, confirming this was a false positive from Hydra's experimental RDP module rather than an actual valid credential.